 The concept of DPI is a relatively simple one in the worlds of design and print, but it gets confusing quickly once we start diving into the details.
 And DPI is all about the details!

-That is not the whole story though.
+That isn’t the whole story though.
 The quality of the image that emerges from the printer is a result of much more than the printer’s DPI rating.
 Add to that the fact that DPI is often mistaken to mean “dots per square inch”, or “pixels per inch”, and it is clear we have some explaining to do.
 Let us start at the beginning.

 What does DPI stand for?